matttrent/matttrent.com/src/reading.md

 Books that have significantly influenced me, in no particular order:

 - __Nassim Taleb,__ [Antifragile](http://amzn.to/2iGZ9Cc).
 Culmination of Taleb's thesis spanning Fooled by Randomness and the Black Swan.
 Exploring the concept of things that are not only robust to chaos, but actually thrive in it, across all spheres of life.
 Also, I love how cranky he is.
 I could listen to him yell at kids to get off his lawn all day.
 - __Cal Newport,__ [So Good They Can't Ignore You](http://amzn.to/2iH0lW7).
 Refuting the advice to "follow your passion", Cal deconstructs the best approach to building a meaningful career.
 He proceeds to thoroughly map out an approach to define your professional life on your own terms, and gain the credibility to obtain it.
-Quite possibel the best career book I've ever read.
+Quite possibly the best career book I've ever read.
 - __Wade Davis,__ [One River](http://amzn.to/2iGPMlR).
 Biography of Richard Evans Schultes, one of the most celebrated ethnobotanists to ever live, written by his protege.
 Recounts his exploration of the Brazilian rainforest, weaving the stories of him, the people he meets, the plants, and the history of the land into one narrative.
 - __Eiji Yoshikawa,__ [Musashi](http://amzn.to/2iHcDxO).
 Historical fiction of the life of Miyamoto Musashi, the most renowned Japanese swordsman who ever lived.
 A ronin's journey through Edo Period Japan for perfection of his art and purification of spirit.
 This novel reads much like Gone with the Wind, but with more people fighting with swords.
 - __Chris Kresser,__ [The Paleo Cure](http://amzn.to/2id3nUS).
 I've read a lot of books on the paleo diet and associated lifestyle.
 This is far and away the best one, focusing how to use it theraputically.
 It provides a clear conceptual framework on how to remove potentially irritating foods, then test whether you can tolerate them or not.
 Then moves on to the other lifestyle modifications that can improve one's health.
 The one book on diet I recommend to people.